JAYA the TRUST COACH

 • I’m finding the clothes I feel great in.

-• I’m happy with my progress with my exercise program.
+• I’m happy with my progress in my yoga practice.

-• I know how to talk to Y about better systems for both of us.
+• I know how to talk to Amaya about better systems for both of us.

 • It’s time to book the flight to Dubai.